oceans aware: inform, inspire, involve

 Impact

-Environmental organizations are increasingly concerned about the negative impact of mining on marine ecosystems, these include:
+Environmental organizations are increasingly concerned about the negative impact of mining on marine ecosystems, which include:

 The effects of mining on the deep-sea ecosystems may last many decades.
 The 1989 DISCOL deep-sea disturbance experiment in the Peru Basin in which 78 plough tracks were made by an 8-metre wide metal frame fitted with ploughs and harrows in the nodule field south of the Galápagos Islands provides evidence of this impact.
 In 2015, 26 years later, a research vessel returned to the site to find the plough tracks clearly visible and devoid of life, showing clearly that the marine ecosystem had still not recovered from the decades-old intrusion.